Su24-CS5004-Online-Lionelle/final-project-group-4/README.md

 ## Application Overview

 **Stock Data View** is an application that leverages the Alpha Vantage API to provide daily updated stock data and historical data for the last 100 trading days.
-Users can query stock information, create custom watchlists of stocks, and visualize individual stock performance through detailed line charts.
+Users can query stock information, create custom watchlists of stocks, and visualize individual stock performance through detailed line charts and OHLC charts.
 Additionally, the application includes a calendar section that allows users to select individual days and search through historical data visually.
+For more detailed highlights of features offered to users please refer to the Features section of the Design Document.

 ## Design Documents and Manuals